Winter Blues or Something More? The Seasonal Affective Disorder That Hits Women Hardest.

 You may also experience other symptoms of depression, and the symptoms can vary from person to person.

-If self help isn't easing your symptoms, explain your symptoms to your doctor and they will be able to recommend the best way forward for you.
-This may include medication or referral to specialist services.
+10. If self-help isn't easing your symptoms, speak to your GP, who may recommend medication or referral to specialist services.

 How To Support Someone Experiencing SAD.

-If you have concerns about your mental health, reach out to your GP or get in touch with Guernsey Mind for details of support and services you can access locally.
+If you have concerns about your mental health, reach out to your GP or get in touch with Guernsey Mind to access free Supported Self Help: A guided programme that helps you to understand and manage your feelings, giving you practical tools and techniques to use every day.

 You might also want to take a look at Where to Find Mental Health Support in Guernsey.